 Let’s face it, some dread autumn because of the melancholy it can bring.
 This time of the year, many tend to seek encouragement, comfort and ways to support their mental wellbeing.
 Finnish company CupOfTherapy offers exactly this through its growing series of therapeutic drawings of animal characters complete with uplifting texts and phrases.

-The concept has proved universally appealing and raised interest in various corners of the world.
+The concept has proved universally appealing and raised interest in various parts of the world.
 In 2018, CupOfTherapy books were ordered by Japanese lifestyle chain MUJI, while 2019 brought another intriguing international collaboration: the company landed its licensing agent in the US and Canada.